memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 lambda is returning true if a vertex has a label `Team` or a label `Transfer`.
 If a vertex is `Transfer` there is an additional check where we need to make sure the transfer is one of the transfers of players transferred from "FC Barcelona".
 It needs to be either `Team` or `Transfer` because to get from a team that made the transfer to the team where the player is being transferred to, we need to go through the node `Transfer` that connects those two teams.
 So the traversal from "FC Barcelona" to "Sevilla FC" will go through the following nodes: Transfer, Team, Transfer, Team, Transfer, etc.

-If you are running this in MemgraphLab with visuals, you can change the query in some way to get a full graph of two teams, both transfers and players.
-In first part you need to collect the connections between each transfer and player.
-And instead of returning list you can just return the path_indirect variable.

 12) Let's now find only indirect transfers between two clubs.
 In last query we found all transfers between two clubs.
 Now we need small change in query to only get indirect transfers.